mardix/litedom/docs/content/guide-docs/about-relift-html.md

 If you need some values to be reactive, just place them in the template literal `${...}`, otherwise, keep going with your plain old HTML.

 Underneath, reLift-HTML will turn the html section into a modern template string literal, and upon receiving new data, it will re-render only sections that need to be rendered.

+reLift-HTML doesn't have a virtual DOM, therefor it doesn't keep a DOM tree in memory.
+Instead it relies on the real DOM, and only mutates it in place whenever there is change.
+This tends to be memory efficient, and also reduces GC activities